influxdata/docs-v2/content/influxdb/v2.1/process-data/get-started.md

 #### Use task options in your Flux script

-Task options defined in a `task` option record and can be referenced in your Flux script.
+Task options are defined in a `task` option record and can be referenced in your Flux script.
 In the example above, the time range is defined as `-task.every`.

 `task.every` is dot notation that references the `every` property of the `task` option record.